Billingegroup/bg-mpl-stylesheets/news/matplotlib.rst

 **Fixed:**

-* include matplotlib insteaad of matplotlib-base in run.txt
+* include matplotlib instead of matplotlib-base in run.txt

 **Security:**